tlsshh/academic-kickstart/content/publication/AR-game-demo/index.md

 publication: ""
 publication_short: ""

-abstract: The augmented reality shooting game takes place in multiple planar regions in the real world.
+abstract: The augmented reality shooting game took place in multiple planar regions in the real world.
 Move your phone to watch the rabbits and shoot! <br> A SLAM SDK was used to estimate the camera pose.
 The real-world 3D point cloud was reconstructed by stereo-matching, and I used an image-based segmentation algorithm to extract planes.
-The game is rendered by Unity3D.
+The game was rendered by Unity3D.

 # Summary.
 An optional shortened abstract.
-summary: The AR shooting game takes place in multiple planar regions in the real world.
+summary: The AR shooting game took place in multiple planar regions in the real world.
 Move your phone to watch the rabbits and shoot!

 tags: ["AR", "computer vision", "3D plane reconstruction"]
 featured: false